Hey, I hope you had a great weekend.

 To increase the intensity of this exercise, bring the towel behind your head and make sure that it is in line with the rest of your body.
 Push your head into the towel.
 Your head is not really moving, but you are working those deep neck muscles.
 As suggested, hold for one second and about 25 percent of your maximum push.
 Progress to two, three, five seconds and then from 50, to 75, to 100 percent.

-The reason for this slow progression is because the head is really sensitive and overdoing the exercises can irritate things—it can make your neck pain worse, giving you headaches.
+The reason for this slow progress is because the head is really sensitive and overdoing the exercises can irritate things—it can make your neck pain worse, giving you headaches.
 Start off lightly and after those five repetitions, see how you feel.
 If it feels worse, you may have overdone it or you might have done the exercise incorrectly.
 Go back and watch the video and make sure you do the technique perfectly.
 If you feel good after doing the exercise, you can then progress to five repetitions and go a little bit stronger with 50 percent maximal contraction, or you can increase how long you are pushing for.

 Give that exercise a go in order to relieve your neck pain.

 Make sure to swing by ExercisesforInjuries.com.
-Enter in your injury or pain in the search bar at the top right of your screen.
+Enter your injury or pain in the search bar at the top right of your screen.
 There is a good chance that I have an article, a video, or an interview that will help you overcome your injury or pain.

 Rick Kaselj, MS